zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

     /**
      * Example on how to call JobDelete deleteCommon method.
-     * The deleteCommon method accepts a DeleteJobParams object with parameters filled needed
+     * The deleteCommon method accepts a JobModifyInputData object with parameters filled needed
      * to delete a given job and the version to indicate 1.0 for async or 2.0 for sync
      * processing of the request.
      *